 Please use this guide to inform yourself about how to legally re-use the work of others, protect your own original work and discover how licenses work.
 This resource covers basic copyright topics and provides links to authoritative copyright resources.

 The guide is intended to empower staff and students to comply with copyright law and the terms of the various licenses that the university has agreed with rights owners or their representatives.
 As a member of the University you are reminded of your obligation to observe the law relating to copyright and you are encouraged to use the lawful exceptions applicable to the education sector.
+Where you undertake activity under the auspices of third-party licenses of which Swansea University is the licensee, the terms of these licenses will be made available to you, and you will be responsible for adhering to them.

 Think about how you intend to use copyright works in your assignments, your research, your publications, your everyday life.
 You should respect copyright works whilst balancing your creative use of content to build upon shared knowledge.
+Infringing activity taking place at the University could lead to legal action and there are reputation and financial risks associated with this.

 If you are not able to find the information you are looking for or have any questions regarding copyright, please get in touch.
 If you find yourself in a copyright dispute you should seek legal advice.